wofsauge/IsaacDocs/beta/docs/Game.md

 ### StartRoomTransition () {: aria-label='Functions' }
 #### void StartRoomTransition ( int RoomIndex, [Direction](../enums/Direction) Direction, RoomTransition::Animation Animation ) {: .copyable aria-label='Functions' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     Available Animation types (Discovered by "ilise rose" (@yatboim)):

     0: (Default) Standard transition, sweeps the room in from a direction
     1: (Fade) Fade to black transition, like its used for the "goto" - console command
     2: (Stage) Pixel out transition, like used for crawlspaces and the trapdoor at the end of floors
     3: (Teleport) teleport transition, isaac teleports out of the current room and into the next
     5: (Ankh) Same as standard transition
     6: (Dead Cat) Same as standard transition
     7: (1Up) Same as standard transition
     8: (Guppys Collar) Same as standard transition
     9: (Judas Shadow) Same as standard transition
     10: (Lazarus Rags) Same as standard transition
     12: (Glowing Hourglass) Same as standard transition
     13: (D7) Same as standard transition
     14: (Missing Poster) Same as standard transition

-##### :fontawesome-solid-bug: Bugs {: .subHeader .bugs }
+???+ bug "Bugs"
     The Direction variable is completely ignored at all times, with the game instead calculating the direction between the two rooms itself for the animation.
 The two rooms are the current room and the room of the RoomIndex.
 It has no impact on the doors either.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### StartStageTransition () {: aria-label='Functions' }